Setting up your brand voice (and using the free generator)

 • Writing a launch announcement?
 Prose Guide + Copywriting Guide.

-• Running a full 30-day campaign?
+• Running a full campaign batch?
 All four, with priority depending on the post type.

 Splitting them keeps each guide focused and short.
 A single "mega guide" gets long fast and the specific signals drown each other out.

-4. Save, and AI starts using them on the next post you draft
+Save once, and AI starts using them on the next post you draft.

 What happens when AI reads a good guide vs. a bad one